RainaBatwing/pinknet/README.md

 ```

 Recipient can transmit a `read_length < 1` to tell sender to pause transmission.
 Recipient may then transmit another ack with no sequence_ids to update read_length with a positive integer to restart transmission.
 See section Stream Delivery Rules. `read_length` informs sender how many free bytes are in recipient's buffer, for simple flow control.
 Each ack includes a timediff value which is Local Time - Chunk `time` in milliseconds.
 This value maybe negative due to peer computers having different inaccurate time.
 Timediff is used for delay-based congestion control.

+When the stream is complete, the sender finally sends a packet where chunk_data is `false`.

 #### Stream Delivery Rules